iterative/dvc.org/public/static/docs/command-reference/get.md

 usage: dvc get [-h] [-q | -v] [-o [OUT]] [--rev [REV]] url path

 positional arguments:
+  url                   Location of DVC project or Git repository to download
+                        from
-  url         URL of Git repository to download from. path        Path to a file or directory within the repository.
+  path                  Path to a file or directory within the project or
+                        repository
 ```

 ## Description